 You have only one installation image when you are asked about inserting another CD, select No.

-Next, select your country and any mirror from your country.
+Next, select your location and any mirror from your country.
 Usually, the top one works fine.

 Enable Popularity Contest

-I prefer Debian XFCE because it offers users a lightweight, yet still visually appealing desktop experience.
+Now, select the preferred desktop environment to install.
+By default, Debian will install GNOME desktop.
+Personally, I prefer the XFCE desktop in Debian because it is very a lightweight, yet still visually appealing desktop experience.

-Once the desktop is installed, you also need to install a boot-loader.
+Once the desktop is installed, the next window will offer you to install a bootloader.

 Finish the System Installation